daixianceng/daixianceng/README.md

 - 👋 Hi, I’m @daixianceng
 - 👀 I’m interested in flutter
-- 🌱 I’m currently learning nothing
+- 🌱 I’m currently learning AI
 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me admin@deeplusplus.com